fhcrc/nestly/README.rst

 nestly
 ======

-Nestly is a collection of functions designed to ease running software with combinatorial choices of parameters.
+``nestly`` is a collection of functions designed to ease running software with combinatorial choices of parameters.
 It can easily do so for "cartesian products" of parameter choices, but can do much more-- arbitrary "backwards-looking" dependencies can be used.

 The vision here is that we take a fixed set of parameters and generate a single type of output for each defined combination, which can then be combined in some way for comparison and retrieval.